 Design Tip:

 • During layout, ensure that the text reads right so you won’t form unintended phrases or sentences.
-You can also seek help from seasoned designers with experience in book illustrations.
+You can also seek help from seasoned designers with experience in book illustrations and other visual content.

 4. Stuck in the 2000s